klauswuestefeld/lizardspock/README.md

 Using the API
 ----

-Open the RockPaperScissorsActivity class and take a look at the code.
+Open the MainActivity class and take a look at the code.
 We assume you are a [Sneer](https://play.google.com/store/search?q=SneerApp) user and know the basics of Android development.

 Opening the Sneer contacts activity to pick an adversary for a match:
 ```JAVA